Libeo lets you pay your suppliers without going through your bank account – TechCrunch

-Meet Libeo, a French startup that just raised a $4.4 million (€4 million) funding round led by LocalGlobe with Breega and various business angels also participating.
+Meet Libeo, a French startup that just raised a $4.4 million (€4 million) funding round led by LocalGlobe, with Breega and various business angels also participating.
 The company has built a service that helps you pay your providers much more easily.
 You no longer have to manually keep track of invoices, log into your banking interface, enter banking information and transfer money.

 Libeo targets small and medium companies that don’t necessarily have a dedicated accounting team.
-It wants to simply payment processes as much as possible.
+It wants to simplify payment processes as much as possible.

 It starts by collecting invoices from your suppliers.
-You can import invoices to your Libeo account directly on Libeo, by forwarding emails to a special address, by connecting Libeo to popular services, such as Amazon, or by connecting Libeo with your existing accounting platform, such as QuickBooks or Receipt Bank.
+You can import invoices to your Libeo account directly on Libeo by forwarding emails to a special address, by connecting Libeo to popular services, such as Amazon, or by connecting Libeo with your existing accounting platform, such as QuickBooks or Receipt Bank.

 Once your invoices are all on Libeo, the startup automatically fills out payment information based on information on the invoice.
-It can also identify duplicates and keep track of VAT payments.
+It also can identify duplicates and keep track of VAT payments.

 After that, Libeo wants to simplify payments.
 When you sign up, you share your company’s IBAN with Libeo so that it can take money from your account using direct debits.
 Whenever there’s an outstanding invoice in your Libeo account, you can decide to pay it now or schedule payment for later.
 Libeo transfers money to your recipient and collects money from your bank account at the same time.